cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-working-with-snapshots-and-recovery-points.md

 ---
-title: "Working with Snapshots and Recovery Points"
+title: "CloudStack: Working with Snapshots and Recovery Points"
-slug: working-with-snapshots-and-recovery-points
+slug: cloudstack-working-with-snapshots-and-recovery-points
 ---